 “That’s not true!”

 “You’re lying!
 It’s here.”
-Diaz slams the tablet down, pointing a hard finger on the screen.
+Diaz slams the tablet down, pointing a hard finger at the screen.
 “Don’t lie to us, Andrew.
 You liked her posts about the egg!”

 “What do you know about that woman’s magic shenanigans?”
 Jones asks.